Industry News

 The key elements of an effective creative brief

-The information needed in a client brief
+The necessary information in a client brief

 A client brief must contain all the necessary information to launch the project.